fourTheorem/lambda-image-cxr-detection/README.md

 In our tests, we used the full set of test and training data (120,000+) images but a subset will do fine.

+## Build and Deployment

+Currently, a Makefile is used to create the ECR repository and publish the container image.
+It is also used to create the container image-based Lambda function.
+The Serverless Framework-based stack is used for deployment of the other resources and orchestrating functions.

+First, check the `Makefile` and edit the
+1. `export BUCKET_NAME=<your_bucket>`
+2. `npm install`
+3. `make create-stack`
+4. `make push`
+5. `make create-function`
+6. `npm run sls -- deploy --region=<region>`

 ## Running
 Invoke the `createJobs` Lambda function (Defined in [serverless.yml](./serverless.yml)] with a test input (choose any from [test-events/](./test-events)).